 The cabin is roomy and feels airy.
 The Murano is a five-seat vehicle with similar interior space as the seven-seat Toyota Highlander and Honda Pilot.

-The rear seats take advantage of the additional space.
-As a result, the Murano's back seat offers limousine legroom.
-We found that a six-foot, four-inch passenger can cross his legs comfortably in the back seat.
-The rear seatback easily adjusts for rake by pulling a strap, allowing your back-seat passengers to kick back and enjoy the ride.
+As a result, the back seat offers limousine legroom.
+We found that a six-foot, four-inch passenger could cross his legs comfortably in the back seat.
+The rear seatback easily adjusts for rake by pulling a strap, allowing your back-seat passengers to kick back and enjoy the ride (though they may need help finding the rake adjustment).
 We found Murano's rear accommodations more comfortable than the second-row seats in many SUVs where passengers sit more upright.
-The optional DVD rear-seat entertainment system is particularly useful for keeping children occupied.
+The optional DVD rear-seat entertainment system

 The Nissan Murano is enjoyable to drive.
 It handles more like a car than like a truck and better than other vehicles in this class.
 It's a relatively sporty vehicle with quick acceleration and responsive handling.
 Its smooth ride and powerful engine make for enjoyable highway travel as well.

-Nissan's 245-hp V6 feels mighty healthy in spite of the Murano's considerable heft at 4,000 pounds.
+Nissan's 240-hp V6 feels mighty healthy in spite of the Murano's considerable heft at just under 4,000 pounds.
 The Murano feels as quick as a sports sedan.
-Throttle response is strong any time you tap the pedal, a benefit of its 246 pound-feet of torque.
+Throttle response is strong any time you tap the pedal, a benefit of 244 pound-feet of torque.
 Towing isn't its forte, as with others in this class, but the Murano can tow up 3500 pounds.